Actipro/WPF-Controls/Documentation/topics/docking/prism.md

 ### Selecting the Appropriate View Model

 The `DockSiteRegionAdapter` is set up to generate a container [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow) for any view-models that inherit `DocumentItemViewModel`.
 Likewise, it will generate a container [ToolWindow](xref:@ActiproUIRoot.Controls.Docking.ToolWindow) for any view-models that inherit `ToolItemViewModel`.
-Thus it is important for you to select an appropriate base view-model depending on which type of container docking window you wish to generate.
+Thus, it is important for you to select an appropriate base view-model depending on which type of container docking window you wish to generate.

 If you aren't using our base classes for your view-models, then the `DockSiteRegionAdapter.GetDockingWindowItemKind` method would need to be updated with custom logic for selecting the kind of container to generate.